 (a) Motions.
 Each motion for summary judgment must be accompanied by a separately filed "Statement statement of undisputed facts of Undisputed Facts" which that must specify each of the material facts relied upon in support of the motion, and which cites to the particular portions of any pleading, affidavit, declaration, deposition, interrogatory answer, admission or other document relied upon to establish that fact.
 Eevidence on which the party relies.
 The statement of undisputed facts will not be counted towards the applicable page limit in LR 9014(e)(1).
-The moving party also must also file as an exhibit to the statement of undisputed facts are cited in the moving papers.
+The moving party also must also file as an exhibit to the statement of undisputed facts all of the evidentiary documents that are cited in the moving papers.